scuzzydude/asimov/asimov.md

 The reality is quite different.
 Bill Gates net worth (\$133B) is at least 250,000 times what mine is.
 My net worth may only be about 1,000 times that of the farmer in Sierra Leone.
 Truth is, there is very little Bill Gates could do for his family that I couldn't do.
 Sure, his loved one would be more comfortable, he'd probably get dozens of opinions from specialist from all over the world, but medicine is limited.
 Rich or not, we're all human.
 We age and circumstances beyond the influence of money cause us to get sick, and we all eventually die.
 Modern medicine can work wonders, but it is rare that money alone can save a life in the United States.
 There might be some rare diseases with experimental medicine only Bill Gates can afford, but how likely is it his family would be hit with something like that?
 Pretty random.
 No, more likely is heart-disease, cancer, stroke or an accident -- things we can prevent but not cure.

 Sierra Leone is a different story.
 One out of twenty children born do not survive their first year of life.
 One of ten do not survive the first five.
-One out of seventeen women die giving birth.[^47] Average life expectancy is fifty-seven years.
+One out of seventeen women die giving birth.[^46] Average life expectancy is fifty-seven years.
 There is one doctor for every 20,000 people.
 The leading cause of death is malaria, which is both preventable and treatable.
 Simply put, money can buy life in Sierra Leone.

 I have specifically chosen genius as a measure of value, because most of what we want to use money for is a product of mankind's genius.
 Anything manufactured, any service, any form of intellectual property.
-Even Agriculture and Mining, though they are fruits of nature, can not be accomplished without the innovations of mankind.
+Even Agriculture and Mining, though they are fruits of nature, cannot be accomplished without the innovations of mankind.
 The one thing I've specifically excluded as a measure of value is real property.
 Land, and the resources land provides -- the king's gold - is the root cause of almost all war.
 My personal believe if genius potential is distributed equally across humanity.
 By making genius the basis of value, then we have a fair distribution of potential across both geographies and cultures.

 This can work as good replacement for modern currencies as most of what we trade is already the product of genius.
 Despite our commerce primarily being the product of human creativity in some form, we have an unequal distribution, not only across the world, but within wealthy countries.
 Why?
 Because the underlying measurement is property, and the unit of measure is controlled by governments based on economic concepts that use equivalence of value.

-Economists are not stupid.[^48] They are aware that something that is worth \$50,000 -- say a new Mercedes -- is less valuable in real terms than something like heart surgery for a forty-year-old man that also costs \$50,000.
+Economists are not stupid.[^47] They are aware that something that is worth \$50,000 -- say a new Mercedes -- is less valuable in real terms than something like heart surgery for a forty-year-old man that also costs \$50,000.
 In economic terms, they'd calculate the earning potential of the man's expected lifetime after the surgery, the ability to pay for his children's education and the economic advantage they'd gain and give you some dollar value, probably in the millions.
 So essentially, heart surgery is an economic investment for the man, his family and for society.
 This is a common argument for universal health care.
 When the choice is surgery or a car, the answer is easy.

 In Asimov's Foundation, the science to predict the future is called psychohistory.
 Psychohistory could not predict individual events in the future, but general trends.
 Through statistics, psychohistory could predict the direction of the futures.
 It's the science of mob psychology spread out over a galactic empire of millions of worlds.